Annealed almost periodic entropy: The three-entropy formula

-At this point, for a completely positive map $\phi$, we have met three different notions of entropy: \begin{itemize} \item AP entropy along a fixed AP sequence, which always equals either $-\infty$ or the Fuglede--Kadison log-determinant from Theorem~\ref{thm:APE4}. \item Annealed AP entropy. \item Zeroth-order AP entropy, which depends only on the GNS representation $\pi_\phi$. \end{itemize}
+We have now met three notions of entropy for a map $\phi$ in $\B(\A,\rmM_k)_+$: \begin{itemize} \item[i.]
+AP entropy along a fixed AP sequence, which always equals either $-\infty$ or a Fuglede--Kadison log-determinant from Theorem~\ref{thm:APE4}; \item[ii.] annealed AP entropy along a random AP sequence $\bspi$ (or its lower version); \item[iii.] zeroth-order AP entropy along a random AP sequence $\bspi$ (or its lower version). \end{itemize}

-Consider again a random AP sequence $\bspi = (\pi_n)_{n\ge 1}$.
-Let $\tau$ be a tracial state on $\A$, and let $\Delta$ be the Fuglede--Kadison determinant defined from $\tau$.
-The three notions of entropy above are related by the following basic formula.